NHL Draft: Casey Mittelstadt's unique path from high school to likely top 10 pick

-Casey Mittelstadt is expected to be taken in the first round of the NHL Draft on Friday night in Chicago.
-Even more likely is that he will be selected by a team picking within the top 15 picks.
+Casey Mittelstadt is expected to be taken in the first round of the NHL Draft on Friday night in Chicago, perhaps within the first 15 picks.

 The trek to that moment for the two-time American Family Insurance All-USA Boys Hockey Player of the Year was not without detractors.
 And it had little to do with the magic show that Mittelstadt, the No. 3 North American skater in the draft per NHL Central Scouting, put on each time he took the ice.